bokand/URLBarSizing/README.md

 How does each browser treat the viewport units with regard to the URL bar?

-  + *Chrome* - Uses the ICB to mean "viewport".
-This means that sizes based on vh units will change as top controls are shown/hidden.
+  + *Chrome* - ~~Uses the ICB to mean "viewport".
+This means that sizes based on vh units will change as top controls are shown/hidden.~~ As of M56, uses the largest possible viewable area (i.e. top controls hidden).
   + *Safari* - Uses the largest possible viewable area (i.e. top controls hidden).
   + *Firefox* - Viewport units are based on the ICB area (smaller when top controls are visible; resizes with the resize event).